deadsnxw/sdjp-lab5/README.md

 Calculate the duration of the album.
 Rearrange the songs on a disk based on their style.
 Find a song that fits a given range of track lengths)

+# Usage of program
+Clone repo on your pc, open project, run the main file